Skip to content

 Whole Foods

-Whole Foods keeps their captions short to let the visuals in their social posts do most of the heavy lifting.
-They’re often just three or four words and a couple of emojis.
+Whole Foods keeps their captions short, letting the visuals do most of the heavy lifting.

 Trader Joe’s